dhis2/dhis2-docs/src/developer/web-api/analytics.md

 ## Analytics outlier detection { #webapi_analytics_outlier_detection }

-The analytics API provides endpoints for investigation of the data quality based on Z Score and Modified Z Score.
+The analytics outliert API provides endpoints for investigation of the data quality based on Z Score and Modified Z Score.
 Both scores are statistical measures that help analyze and interpret data in the context of deviations from the middle value.
 They are particularly useful in identifying outliers or extreme values in a dataset.
 The API is implemented as a single analytics endpoint:

 - /api/analytics/outlierDetection